statisticalbiotechnology/cb2030/qa/testing.md

-# Quastion and answers -- Hypothesis Testing
+# Question and answers -- Hypothesis Testing

 ## Errors in presentation